 Still, things have changed in the past few years.
 Fortunes evaporated and people downsized.
 Slightly.
 At the popular American International Art Fair, the old price points ranged from $100,000 to $10 million.
 Today the range is $10,000 to $2 million.

 Dinner at Café Boulud.
-Jim Leikin, a pedigreed New York Chef keeps the status quo beautifully.
 The well-balanced menu offers everyone something that they just can’t wait to try.
 At a white clothed table on the terrace, with tiny lights winking through the palm trees and foli.age, or inside the pleasant dining room, there is an atmosphere of casual luxury.
 The three-course, $45 fixed-price menu has brought wallet-watching Palm Beachers out in droves.
 Not one to cut corners, at dinners’ end, Café Boulud still serves warm, fresh Madeleines wrapped in a crisp napkin.

 Try something new.
 High-end bistro fare at Buccan, the hot new kid on the block has let the genie out of the bottle, by serving ever changing, small, shareable plates, reasonably priced, in a high-energy ambience.
-The room is awash in amber and orange lighting, and the noise level is more South Beach than Palm Beach, but since it opened, there has not been a slow night.
+The room is awash in amber and orange lighting, and the noise level is more South Beach than Palm Beach, but there is not a slow night.
 Huge burgers, fine fish and seafood and desserts with a lot of wow appeal are served on burnished copper tables, by waiters who seem to love their jobs.

 Brunch at The Breakers.
 Steak is still the star of America’s food chain, and is given the royal treatment at the casual 2nd floor Flagler Steakhouse at The Breakers.
 There are no surprises, and what we want is what we get: The finest USDA prime-grade porterhouse steak and roast potatoes.
 Sunday Brunch at the magnificent The Circle, crowned by an elegant hand-painted ceiling, offers a buffet dining experience of extreme generosity and delectability.
 This is the food that made America great.